 The 60-Second Version

-- For married Texas residents, the institutionalized spouse keeps the $75 PNA AND deflects MMNA to the community spouse (up to the MMNA maximum of $4,066.50/month in 2026 via income-first methodology).Centers for Medicare & Medicaid Services.
+- A married resident keeps the $75 PNA and can also deflect income to the community spouse under the federal MMNA rules, up to a 2026 maximum of $4,066.50/month via income-first methodology.Centers for Medicare & Medicaid Services.
 (2026).
 CMCS Informational Bulletin, April 27, 2026 — Updated 2026 SSI and Spousal Impoverishment Standards. medicaid.gov.
-Retrieved Jun 25, 2026, from https://www.medicaid.gov/federal-policy-guidance/downloads/cib04272026.pdf
+Retrieved Jul 31, 2026, from https://www.medicaid.gov/federal-policy-guidance/downloads/cib04272026.pdf

 When a Medicaid recipient enters a Texas nursing facility under Institutional Medicaid, or receives Medicaid-covered long-term services through STAR+PLUS HCBS in a residential setting, federal law requires the recipient to surrender substantially all of their monthly income to the facility (or to the STAR+PLUS MCO for facility passthrough) as the recipient's "patient-pay" or "co-payment for cost of care."
-Medicaid covers the difference between the facility's contracted Medicaid daily rate and the resident's patient-pay liability.
+Medicaid covers the difference between the facility's contracted Medicaid daily rate and the resident's patient-pay liability.U.S.
+Social Security Administration.
+(2026).
+SSI Federal Payment Amounts for 2026. ssa.gov.
+Retrieved Jul 30, 2026, from https://www.ssa.gov/oact/cola/SSI.html

 The PNA is the resident's discretionary money.
 As long as the resident retains capacity to manage personal funds (or directs their representative payee), the PNA may be spent on essentially any lawful, personal purpose.
-Federal regulation 42 CFR § 483.10 protects resident control over personal funds and prohibits facilities from steering or restricting resident spending decisions for non-allowable purposes.
+Federal regulation 42 CFR § 483.10 protects resident control over personal funds and bars facilities from steering or restricting spending decisions for non-allowable purposes.

 Common allowable uses include: